Author Archives: HVAC Webmasters

 3) 70% of HVAC Companies Dislike Their SEO Provider

 According to industry research, including independent studies from HVAC Webmasters, roughly 7 out of 10 HVAC companies with digital marketing agencies are unsatisfied with the results.
-Regarding SEO, it can be difficult to gauge performance properly, as traffic does not always equate to leads.

 Several marketing companies lack billing transparency, causing clients to become unaware of what they are actually paying for.
-Contractors might also be locked into 12-24-month agreements without an opt-out clause in these cases.
-These kinds of tactics are understandably frustrating.

-Despite the overwhelming discontent with marketing services, nearly all successful HVAC companies are investing in marketing of some kind.
-As a result, professionals largely understand that while finding a competent HVAC SEO company is challenging, growing a business is necessary.
+As a result, professionals broadly understand that while finding a competent HVAC SEO company is challenging, growing a business is necessary.

-4) 23,000 new HVAC Jobs will Be Created by 2032
+4) 40,100 new HVAC Jobs will Be Created by 2033

 What’s the reason for this boom?
 The growth of the construction industry is a primary culprit.
-The HVAC and construction industries have always been very closely tied; as one goes, so does the other.
+The HVAC and construction industries have always been closely tied; as one goes, so does the other.

 5) 75% of US Homes Have Central Air

 What might you want to specialize in as an HVAC contractor or technician?
 According to experts, you might want to brush up on central air units in particular.
-It is estimated that 75% of US households have central air systems installed.

 Regional climate plays a role in the number of households with central air.
 For example, if you live in a northern state, you will likely see fewer central air units.

 In these regions, you may encounter window units and individual cooling appliances in colder regions where air conditioning is only needed for a few months a year.
-In this case, it may be wiser to specialize in swamp coolers, window units, and portable AC systems.

 6) 67% of Southern Households Leave Their AC Running All Day